Pehlwani: Diet

 According to the Samkhya school of Hindu philosophy, everything in the universe—including people, activities, and foods—can be sorted into three gunas: sattva (calm/good), rajas (passionate/active), and tamas (dull/lethargic).

 As a vigorous activity, wrestling has an inherently rajasic nature, which pehlwan counteract through the consumption of sattvic foods.
 Milk and ghee are regarded as the most sattvic of foods and, along with almonds, constitute the holy trinity of the pehlwani khurak (from Persian خوراک پهلوانی khorâk-e pahlavâni), or diet.
 A common snack for pehlwan are chickpeas that have been sprouted overnight in water and seasoned with salt, pepper and lemon; the water in which the chickpeas were sprouted is also regarded as nutritious.
 Various articles in the Indian wrestling monthly Bharatiya Kushti have recommended the consumption of the following fruits: apples, wood-apples, bananas, figs, pomegranates, gooseberries, lemons, and watermelons.
 Orange juice and green vegetables are also recommended for their sattvic nature.
 Many pehlwan eat meat due to its high protein content.
 Famed pehlwan Dara Singh used to eat more than a pound of meat every day.

 Ideally, wrestlers are supposed to avoid sour and excessively spiced foods such as chatni and achar as well as chaat.
 Mild seasoning with garlic, cumin, coriander, and turmeric is acceptable.
 The consumption of alcohol, tobacco, and paan is strongly discouraged.

 Techniques

 It has been said that most of the moves found in the wrestling forms of other countries are present in kushti, and some are unique to the Indian subcontinent.
 These are primarily locks, throws, pins, and submission holds.
 Unlike its ancient ancestor malla-yuddha, kushti does not permit strikes or kicks during a match.
 Among the most favoured manoeuvres are the dhobi paat (shoulder throw) and the kasauta (strangle pin).
 Other moves include the baharli, dhak, machli gota and the multani.
+Two fundamental components of pahelwani are stance (paintra), and moves/counter-moves (daw-pech).
+Daw-pech comprises many different kinds of feints and parries.
+Paintra is the footing of the wrestler on the ground, which is important for attacks or retreats.
+It is also important for the wrestler to be able to read his opponent to anticipate their next action.